shirleykzhang/shirleykzhang.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year Computer Science PhD student in the [EconCS](https://econcs.seas.harvard.edu) and [Theory](https://toc.seas.harvard.edu/) groups at Harvard University.
+I am a fifth-year Computer Science PhD student in the [EconCS](https://econcs.seas.harvard.edu) and [Theory](https://toc.seas.harvard.edu/) groups at Harvard University.
 I am extremely fortunate to be advised by [Ariel Procaccia](http://procaccia.info) and am supported by a NSF Graduate Research Fellowship.
-My research interests include online algorithms, algorithmic game theory, and computational social choice.
+My research interests include online algorithms, preference aggregation, and fair division.
+Recently, I have worked on applying concepts from computational social choice to AI alignment and LLM benchmark evaluation.

 I completed my undergraduate degree in Computer Science at Princeton University, where I worked with [Matt Weinberg](https://www.cs.princeton.edu/~smattw/) and [Ben Raphael](https://www.cs.princeton.edu/~braphael/).
 After graduation, I spent a year as a quantative research engineer at [Citadel](https://www.citadel.com/what-we-do/global-quantitative-strategies/).
 Before joining Harvard, I worked with [Samir Khuller](https://www.samirkhuller.com/) and [Sami Davies](http://samidavies.com/) as a visiting student at Northwestern University.
 During 2025, I was a student researcher at [Google Research](https://research.google/) hosted by [Manish Purohit](https://sites.google.com/view/manishpurohit).